BakkerGames/GRIF/GRIFTools/DAGS_SYNTAX.md

 ## Special Commands

-GRIF has two built-in special features if your game wishes to use them.
+GRIF has some built-in special commands if your game wishes to use them.
+You will need to enable them and/or add verbs and command scripts to make them work.

-The "@again" command will re-run the last
+@again

+>This command will re-run the last command typed.
+If it is done at the start of game, a message is displayed.
+Often given the synonym of "g".

+@undo

+>This command will undo the last command.
+However, it is very limited, so if the last command was LOOK or something else simple, not much will happen.
+This needs the "system.allow_undo" value to be "true".

+@clearundo

+>This is to be used within a script when they can't undo, such as after restoring or starting over.
+The game may use this whenever important, permanent events happen, or logicaly there is no undo available.

 ## InChannel/OutChannel Commands